 I love fish.
-When I lived in Paris in the late 90’s, after another day of hard work in Lucas Cartons’ Michelin star kitchen I would want to get some fish myself.
+When I lived in Paris in the late 90’s, after another day of hard work in Lucas Cartons’ Michelin star kitchen, I always loved to get myself some fish.
 Often I walked to ‘Au Pied de Couchon’ at night, the famous restaurant at Les Halles.
 Gorgeous fish, crustaceans and shellfish were all displayed, ready to be eaten.

 Only a few years later, I quit my job in the hospitality industry to really focus on fish.
-Buying, selling but most of all preparing fish.
-But where does this fish come from?
-The sea of course, but what happens to the fish, right after it has been caught.
+Buying, selling, but most of all; preparing fish.
+But I kept wondering: where does this fish come from?
+The sea of course, but what happens to the fish, right after it has been caught?
 What effect do fisher, processer and packer have on the final product?

 An enormous shock

-My, possibly romanticized, vision of a fisherman that arrives at the port daily, to bring his amazing catch ashore fell completely apart.
+My, possibly romanticized, vision of a fisherman that arrives at the harbour daily, to bring his amazing catch ashore fell completely apart once I learned more about fishing.
 The huge amounts of fish and the way they were treated came as a shock to me.

 It is a tough business.
 A lot of the fish that we consume isn’t from small fishery communities, but comes from ‘factories on the water’; fishery companies that don’t look much further than tomorrow.